lazor-kit/lazor-kit/README.md

 ---

+## Polyfill Notice

+If your project runs in a browser environment, ensure that `Buffer` is available globally.
+Lazor Kit Wallet relies on `Buffer` for certain cryptographic operations.
+You can add the polyfill if needed

+This setup ensures compatibility with modern bundlers like Vite, Webpack, or Rollup.

+---

 ## Usage

 ### 1. `useWallet` Hook

-The `useWallet` hook is the main API for interacting with the wallet.
+The `useWallet` hook for interacting with the wallet.
 It provides state properties and methods for wallet management.

 #### Example: